ADVRHumanoids/CartesianInterface/_sources/index.rst.txt

 How to install
 --------------
 Binaries are available `at this link <https://github.com/ADVRHumanoids/XBotControl/releases/tag/v2.0-devel>`_.
 Remember to pick the right version for your specific Linux distribution.
-Currently, 16.04 (Xenial) and 18.04 (Bionic) are supported, whereas support for 20.04 (Focal) is still experimental.
-After e extracting the archive, run the ``./install`` script (requires sudo permissions).
+Currently, Ubuntu 16.04 (Xenial) and 18.04 (Bionic) are supported, whereas support for 20.04 (Focal) is still experimental.
+After extracting the archive, run the ``./install`` script (requires sudo permissions).
 To uninstall all packages, an ``./uninstall`` script is provided as well.